CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 !!!
 Note

-    Rclone should not be be used to copy or rename objectd in Allas.
+    Rclone should not be be used to copy or rename objects in Allas.
     Rclone provides commands for these operations but they don't work correctly for over 5 GB files.